 The Skokie History Project contains a broad sample of historical materials relating to Skokie including:

 - Maps and more maps

 Newspapers and obituaries

 Search Skokie obituaries from 1960 to the present.
 Full-text obituaries are available starting with March 2013.
-You can also browse our obituaries by date [link to page with this feature]

 Research local events, people, and organizations in our local newspaper index.
 To get the articles, come in to the library or contact our Reference librarians.

 Still stumped in your research?
 We have many local history resources within the library building, including: